TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.37.md

 ---

-And they said unto him, Grant unto us that we may sit, one on thy right hand, and one on [thy] left hand, in thy glory.
+They said to him, "Grant to us that we may sit, one at your right hand, and one at your left hand, in your glory."